The New Substitution Rule Form

 In the above example, the Substitution rule has been applied to the FIRST_NAME column of the EMPLOYEE table and all female first names in the table are being substituted by choosing the Names, First Names, Female dataset and using a Where Clause of WHERE EMP_GENDER='F' as shown above.
 This would cause only the female employee records to be selected and masked.
 Other, separate, rules would have to be used to perform a similar substitution on the non-female entries.
 The temptation here is to use a Where Clause of WHERE EMP_GENDER='M' for this rule.
 If this is done, take care that there are no other values of EMP_GENDER than 'M' or 'F' in the table.
 If there are, and a rule is not specifically added to cope with this situation then the FIRST_NAME values in those rows will not be masked.
 This is a very important issue called a Where Clause Skip and it must always be considered when designing masking rules.
 There is a rule configuration technique which can be used to ensure that Where Clause Skips never happen - the Where Clause and Sampling help file contains a detailed discussion of this.

 The Substitution Rule Error Manager Tab

 Usually any error returned by the running masking rule will cause the running masking set to halt and no further rules will be run.
 Occasionally it is desirable to "handle" such errors and permit execution on other rules to continue.
 For example, a common reason to ignore errors are masking rules which act on a table which may not be present in the target database.
-In the sample above, the rule is configured to ignore any errors which contain the text Invalid object name.
-Any errors which do not contain this text will still cause the masking operations to halt.
+In the sample above, the rule is configured to ignore any errors which contain the text ORA-00942 or table or view does not exist.
+Any errors which do not contain either of these items of text will still cause the masking operations to halt.